 Again, like the F3’s and F4’s, F5 Savannah cats will tend to vary in terms of their body type.
 Some will maintain the leg length, refined head, and body type of the Serval, while others will lean more towards the domestic heritage and be more compact in their build.
 Also, like with the F3’s and F4’s, this variation lessens with each thoughtful generation of breeding in the background.
 In time, this variation should become negligible.
 Also unique to Exotic Cattery, we see a boost in substance in these F5 males, compared to the F4 male.
 They maintain the stouter structure and features, more like what our F2 males possess.

 F5 Savannah Cats Have Just a Touch of Wild Serval

 Personality in the F5 Savannah cats is solid.
-They are comfortable in most any home environment and easily adaptable to change.
+They are comfortable in almost any home environment and easily adaptable to change.
 Most hardly know a stranger and will interact with anyone fairly quickly.
-There will always be the outlier in any generation that is more or less social than is expected for that generation, but in most cases buyers can ‘stab in the dark’ in terms of personality when choosing an F3, F4 or F5 Savannah cat.
+There will always be the outlier in any generation that is more or less social than is expected for that generation, but in most cases, buyers can ‘stab in the dark’ in terms of personality when choosing an F3, F4, or F5 Savannah cat.

 At Exotic Cattery, we breed very few F5 litters.
 It is only when we are wanting to produce a male from a new genetic line to use in our own breeding or if we are breeding a litter for a client that has already purchased breeding females from Exotic Cattery.
 Because of this, the availability is very limited and the males are only placed into breeding homes.